chungyang/elena-backend/README.md

 `./run.sh`

 The script first packages the source code with maven, builds a docker image and runs the container.
-Please make sure port 8080 is avaiable. **Note:** You need to have Docker installed and running.
-Also, the automated test suites will be run at the same time.
-But we might have a couple incorrect test cases at the moment.
-Ignore the test cases failures.
+Please make sure port 8080 is avaiable. **Note:** You need to have Docker installed and running

 ### To run using spring boot's maven plugin